 The cost of the procedure depends on multiple factors.
 In some cases, a gastric bypass can be covered or partially covered by your health care insurance.
 To learn more, speak with our bariatric staff or learn about your health care coverage.

-Roux-en-Y Gastric Bypass: What Are the Risks?
+Roux-en-Y: What Are the Advantages?